Zihan53/parkingLot/README.md

 - As a user, I want to be able to view an existing vehicle's information.
 - As a user, I want to be able to get a notification once there is some change in my balance and view my balance whenever I want.
+- As a user, I want to be able to save the information in parkingLot in a file.
+- As a user, I want to be able to load previous parkingLot's information.